Carp704/snmpwn/README.md

 ## What does it do?
 - Checks that the hosts you provide are responding to SNMP requests.
 - Enumerates SNMP users by testing each in the list you provide.
 Think user brute forcing.
-- Attacks the server with the enumerated accounts and your list of passwords and encryption passwords.
+- Performs a dictionary attack on the server with the enumerated accounts and your list of passwords and encryption passwords.
 No need to attack the entire list of users, only live accounts.
 - Attacks all the different protocol types:
 	- No auth no encryption (noauth)
     - Authentication, no encryption (authnopriv)
     - Authentication and encryption (All types supported, MD5, SHA, DES, AES) - (authpriv)

 ## Notes for usage
-Built for and tested on Kali Linux 2.x rolling.
-Should work on any Linux platform but does not work currently on Mac OSX, but will when I get around to it.
-This is due to the stdout messages for snmpwalk on OSX being different.
+Built and tested on Kali Linux 2023.1.
+Should work on any Linux platform.
+SNMPWN does not work currently on Mac OSX due to the stdout messages for snmpwalk on OSX being different.
 This script basically wraps snmpwalk.
-The version of snmpwalk I used was 5.7.3.
+The version of snmpwalk used was 5.9.3.

 ## Install
 ````